Page last updated17th December 2024

 Notes:

-• ‘Other diseases of the respiratory system’ includes hay fever and allergic rhinitis, chronic sinusitis, all other diseases of respiratory system, symptoms/signs involving respiratory systems.
+1. ‘Other diseases of the respiratory system’ includes influenza and pneumonia, asbestosis, acute bronchiolitis, other diseases of the respiratory system, and signs and symptoms involving the respiratory system.

 Coronavirus disease (COVID-19) incidence